robb/Swim/README.md

 # HTML DSL

-A quickly thrown together DSL for building HTML nodes with Swift's new function builders.
+A DSL for building HTML documents with Swift [function builders].

+Currently in use on [my personal website].

 ```swift
 let myDocument = html(lang: "en-US") {